WellingtonLobato/PyFlexe/README.md

 # PyFlexe
-FLEXE is a new framework for simulation of Federated Learning (FL) in Connected and Autonomous Vehicle (CAVs).
+PyFlexe is a new framework for simulation of Federated Learning (FL) in Connected and Autonomous Vehicle (CAVs).
 Its adaptable design allows for the implementation of a variety of FL schemes, including horizontal, vertical, and Federated Transfer Learning.
-FLEXE is free to download and use, built for customization, and allows for the realistic simulation of wireless networking and vehicle dynamics.
+PyFlexe is free to download and use, built for customization, and allows for the realistic simulation of wireless networking and vehicle dynamics.
+The project was partitioned into two, one of which is responsible for vehicle-to-vehicle communication (Flexe) and the other for the construction and training of models (PyFlexe).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-OMNeT++:
--6.0
-SUMO:
+PyFlexe requires the following software to be installed

+- OMNeT++ 6
+- conan
+- grpc
+- TensorFlow
--
+- PyTorch

-Veins:
--5.2
+### OMNeT++ 6 installation
+Please do follow the instructions from the official [OMNeT documentation](https://doc.omnetpp.org/omnetpp/InstallGuide.pdf)

+### Conan installation
+Please do follow the instructions from the official [conan documentation](https://docs.conan.io/en/latest/installation.html)

+### GRPC installation
+Please do follow the instructions from the official [grpc documentation](https://grpc.io/docs/languages/python/quickstart/)

 ```
 Give examples